piccolo-orm/piccolo/docs/src/piccolo/migrations/running.rst

 You can try going forwards and backwards a few times to make sure it works as expected.

-.. warning:: Auto migrations don't currently support going backwards.

 Checking migrations
 -------------------

-You can easily check which migrations have amd haven't ran using the following:
+You can easily check which migrations have and haven't ran using the following:

 .. code-block:: bash